apache/incubator-retired-horn/README.md

 Download a MNIST training and label datasets, and convert into a HDFS sequence file with following command:
 ```
- % bin/horn jar horn-0.x.0.jar MNISTConverter train-images.idx3-ubyte train-labels.idx1-ubyte /tmp/mnist.seq
+ % bin/horn jar horn-0.x.0.jar MNISTConverter \
+   train-images.idx3-ubyte train-labels.idx1-ubyte /tmp/mnist.seq
 ```

-Then, train it with following command (in this example, we used η 0.002, λ 0.1, 100 hidden units, and minibatch 10):
+Then, train it with following command (in this example, we used η 0.01, α 0.9, λ 0.0005, 100 hidden units, and minibatch 10):
 ```
  % bin/horn jar horn-0.x.0.jar MultiLayerPerceptron /tmp/model /tmp/mnist.seq \
-   0.002 0.0 0.1 784 100 10 10 12000
+   0.01 0.9 0.00075 784 100 10 10 12000
 ```

+With this default example, you'll reach over the 95% accuracy.
+The local-mode of multithread-based parallel synchronous SGD will took around 1 hour to train.

 ## High Scalability